galleon/gym-jsbsim/README.md

    state, reward, done, _ = env.step(action)
 ```

 In this task, the aircraft should perform a stable steady flight following its initial heading and altitude.
-Every 150 secondes, a new target heading is set.
+Every 150 seconds, a new target heading is set.
 At each time the target heading is more and more complecated to reach, starting with a delta of 10° to finish with a delta of 90°, alterning left and right turn:

 So, the scenario is as follow: